 This is the Christmas mini quilt center section.
 Sew six rows of three flying geese each, alternating the positions and colors of each unit.
-Of course you could definitely make this completely scrappy as well, and it would still be cute!
+Of course, you could definitely make this completely scrappy as well, and it would still be cute!
 Press the seams open between flying geese units and between the rows.

 Next, add the side inner border rectangles to the flying geese center.
 Press towards the side rectangles.
 Then add the top and bottom inner border pieces, again pressing to the rectangles.
 I love the fabric I’ve used for the inner border (and some of the geese backgrounds).
 It’s a great neutral that will work well with other projects and collections.
-You can find this inner border fabric here.

 Next, add the outer borders.
 Add the side outer borders first, pressing to the outer border rectangles.
 Then add the top and bottom outer borders, again pressing toward the border fabrics.
-I used this fabric for my outer border.

 The Christmas Mini Quilt looks cute on this wire stand I got just a little while ago.
 I plan to make several minis for this stand and change them out seasonally!
 Okay…now on with the tutorial!